 In the UX part, we’ll break the review into two sections — one for the good, and one for the bad.
 Each section may further break down into smaller subsections that are relevant to the discussed topic.
 In each subsection of the bad, we’ll also discuss some ways we can improve the situation.
 As for the Technical Review part, we’ll focus only on technical design.

 User Experience Review

-Before we start diving into the review, I’d like to first set our expectations and even reset our mindsets to accept one thing — that we can agree on the fact that something can be bad, despite it being our only option where we were given no other choices.
+Before we start the review, I’d like to first set our expectations straight and even reset our mindsets to accept this: Something can be bad, despite it being one’s only option where they have no other choices.

 The public is more familiar with bad design than good design.
 It is, in effect, conditioned to prefer bad design, because that is what it lives with.
 The new becomes threatening, the old (or existing) reassuring.— Paul Rand

 With that said, it is important to acknowledge two things.
 (1) Change is a good thing despite it being uncomfortable at first, and (2) progress is what any product designer should aim for.
 On that positive note, let’s dive right into the review.

 For most users, I believe that the website has a clean layout that’s relatively easy to navigate and locate resources.
 Links to the registration form are in the navigation menu, and in the largest hero banner.
 That is pretty standard for one of the main functionalities on the website.